enso-org/enso/doc/scala-style-guide.md

 for both imports and builds.

 ## Commenting
-Comments are a tricky area to get right, as we have found that comments often expire quickly and, in absence of a way to validate them, remain incorrect for long periods of time.
-That is not to say, however, that we eschew comments entirely.
-Instead, we make keeping comments up to date an integral part of our programming practice, while also limiting the types of comments that we allow.
+Comments in code are a tricky area to get right as we have found that comments often expire quickly, and in absence of a way to validate them, remain incorrect for long periods of time.
+In order to best deal with this problem, we make the keeping of comments up-to-date into an integral part of our programming practice while also limiting the types and kinds of comments we allow.

+Comments across the Enso codebases fall into three main types:

+- **Documentation Comments:** API documentation for all language constructs that can have it (classes, objects, functions, and so on).
+- **Source Notes:** Detailed explorations of design reasoning that avoid cluttering the code itself.
+- **Tasks:** Things that need doing or fixing in the codebase.

 When we write comments, we try to follow one general guideline.
 A comment should explain _what_ and _why_, without mentioning _how_.
 The _how_ should be